sebasgim975/RoboCup2DSimulation/README.md

 3. Git:

-   -Git is required for version control management and downloading the repository.
+   -Git is required for version control management and cloning the repository.
 Download and install it from [Git’s official site](https://git-scm.com/downloads).

 5. Clone the repository using a Terminal app: